schuchert/wikispaces/pages/Katas.ShuntingYardAlgorithm.md

 # Getting Started
 Here is one possible start to this problem (with the first three tests added and passing):
 **The Test**
 Note: Occasionally I experiment with different ways of writing unit tests with JUnit.
-This is one such example where I attempt to simulate the [[http://www.martinfowler.com/bliki/BusinessReadableDSL.html|domain specific language]] used by [[http://cukes.info/|cucumber]].
+This is one such example where I attempt to simulate the [domain specific language](http://www.martinfowler.com/bliki/BusinessReadableDSL.html) used by [cucumber](http://cukes.info/).
 ```java
 package com.om.shuntingyardalgorithm;